-- 1. Candidates proposed as Members of the Court of Auditors shall be invited to make a statement before the committee responsible and answer questions put by members. - 2.
-The committee responsible shall make a recommendation to Parliament as to whether the candidate proposed should be approved. - 3.
-The vote shall take place within two months of the receipt of the proposal unless Parliament, at the request of the committee responsible, a political group or at least twenty-three Members, decides otherwise. - 4.
-If the opinion adopted by Parliament is negative, the President shall request the Council to withdraw its proposal and submit a new proposal to Parliament.
+- Candidates proposed as Members of the Court of Auditors shall be invited to make a statement before the committee responsible and answer questions put by members. - 2.
+The committee responsible shall make a recommendation to Parliament as to whether the nomination proposed should be approved. - 3.
+The vote shall take place within two months of the receipt of the nomination unless Parliament, at the request of the committee responsible, a political group or at least twenty-six Members, decides otherwise. - 4.
+If the opinion adopted by Parliament is negative, the President shall request the Council to withdraw its nomination and submit a new nomination to Parliament.